erinijapranckeviciene/dnpatterntools/README.rst

 The *test* folder contains shell scripts of test calls to the core programs and *dnp* tools.

 The *tools-extra* folder contains bioconda-recipes for the core tools.
-The ggplot-scripts contains *R* functions to visualize some of the tools outputs offline.
+The *ggplot-scripts* contains *R* functions to visualize the tools outputs.

 How to use
 ------------